 The following coverages will all cover your rental if you have them:

-Again, it’s a good idea to contact your insurer or agent so you have a good handle on all the coverages you have on your policy.
+Again, it’s a good idea to contact your insurance provider or agent so you have a good handle on all the coverages you have on your policy.
 You can also explore switching companies if you find an insurer with better rental coverage.
-You can do that by comparing quotes from major insurers.
+You can do that by comparing quotes from major companies.

 Coverage From Your Credit Card Company